MapiRafa/addons/smtp2mqtt/DOCS.md

 # Home Assistant Add-on: SMTP2MQTT

-Turns Home Assistent into an SMTP server, publishes messages (email) to an MQTT broker.
+Turns Home Assistent into an SMTP server, publishes messages (email) to an MQTT broker.update to bytes

 *The original source for this came from the [wicol/emqtt] project on github